 Enforced Collection Indicators

-As at 31 May 2025, the total number of operating business entities2 as registered in the CRBE and having operating accounts in the Central Registry of Accounts was 67,034 which represents an increase of 0.47% in relation to 30 April 2025.
+As at 30 June 2026, the number of business entities2 registered in the Central Register of Business Entities (CRBE) and holding active accounts in the Central Registry of Transaction Accounts amounted to 70,283, representing an increase of 0.53% compared to 31 May 2026.

 Appendix